unicfdlab/Portfolio/2/2/En/En-OurWorkAndPublications.md

                                                         representation of the possible triangles method is shown.
 It is suitable to use generalization of
                                                         Delaunay triangulation in order to construct meshes with polygonal cells in case of multiple nodes close to be lying on the same circle.

+8.     <a href="../Materials/10988.pdf">                The  paper  is  devoted  to  modelling  and  analysis  of  unsteady  turbulent  flow  in  a
+       Implementation of POD and DMD methods in Apache  model  combustor  (channel)  using  LES  (Large  Eddy  Simulation).
+Simulations  were  provided
+       Spark framework for simulation of unsteady       for 2D and 3D cases on different grids of a flow in a channel with rearward facing step.
+The turbulent flow in the model combustor            calculation of a flow in a channel was performed on high performance cluster, using the new
+       </a>                                             approach  in  Apache  Spark  framework  and  POD,  DMD  data  processing  algorithms.
+First
+                                                        4 dynamic modes were defined.
 -------------------------------------------------------------------------------------------------------------